 What is Low Back Pain?

-The back is made up of strong muscles and bones.
-Most notably, is the spine.
+The spine is made up of strong muscles and bones that provide support to the body and allows us to be upright and walk.
 The spinal column is constructed of 33 individual bones (or vertebrae) stacked on top of each other.
 Between each set of vertebrae are intervertebral discs, which provide for movement and cushion the vertebrae.
 Inside the spinal canal is the spinal cord and nerves that extend throughout your entire body.
 Ligaments hold the vertebrae together and stabilize the spine.

 The torso makes up about 36% of your body mass and about half its length.
 Because the lower back is designed to carry the body’s weight and absorb the stress of moving and bending, it should come as no shock that this area is what is most commonly injured.
 As we age, our bodies undergo many changes.
 Similar gradual changes affect the spine’s components, especially the intervertebral discs, facet joints, and ligaments.
 Injury or degeneration to any one of these structures can cause or contribute to lower back pain.

 Diagnosis and treatment of low back pain vary depending on the area the pain is located and the structure that is affected.
 For pain not resolved with rest and over the counter pain medication, visit a spine specialist immediately.